Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Problem Formulation

-The solution $\bx$ of \eqref{eq:problem_formulation:IVP} is also referred to as the state.
-The function $\bff$ represents the dynamics of the system, which depend on a component function $\bg$.
-We assume that these components of the dynamics are described by a ``true'' function $\bg_*$ that is expensive to evaluate.
+The solution $\bx_*$ of \eqref{eq:problem_formulation:IVP_true} is also referred to as the state.
+The function $\bff$ represents the dynamics of the system, which depend on a component function $\bg_*$ that is expensive to evaluate.
 For example, in flight simulation, $\bg_*(t, x)$ may represent the aerodynamic coefficients of an aircraft at the time $t \in I$ and flight state $x \in \real^{n_x}$ computed by expensive CFD simulations.
-For given functions
+Thus, instead of solving \eqref{eq:problem_formulation:IVP_true} directly using the expensive $\bg_*$, we solve

+where $\bg \approx \bg_*$ is a sample-based surrogate model for the component function.
+If this approximation is good (in some appropriate sense), then the resulting state $\bx$ approximates $\bx_*$.
+The focus of our paper is the development of an adaptive, sensitivity-driven strategy to obtain surrogates $\bg \approx \bg_*$ that yield strong approximations $\bx \approx \bx_*$ with a small number of expensive $\bg_*$ queries.